Kini51/MoM-TTS-Plugin/README.md

 ### 2. Download BepInEx

-Download **BepInEx 5.4.23.4 or newer BepInEx 5.x x64** from the official BepInEx release page:
+Download **BepInEx 5.4.23.4 or newer BepInEx 5.x x86** from the official BepInEx release page:

 [Download BepInEx releases](https://github.com/BepInEx/BepInEx/releases)

-Use the Windows x64 version.
+Use the Windows x86 version, x64 won't work!

 Do **not** use BepInEx 6 unless this plugin explicitly states support for it.